Norfolk Brewery Malt Coast

 His son (Bruin and Max’s dad) Teddy Maufe, took over in 1974, increasing the farm’s plantings of Maris Otter.
 It’s the Queen of barley when it comes to brewing, and one that brewers will pay a premium for.
 Not everyone can grow it – you need the right soil and climatic conditions.

-When you arrive at Branthill Farm, as the Brew Republic team did one wet and windy Tuesday, the vibe is firmly family.
-Second generation, Teddy, runs the farm, although his plan is to retire in five years.
+When you arrive at Branthill Farm, like we did one wet and windy Tuesday, the vibe is firmly family.
+Second generation, Teddy, runs the farm, although his plan is to retire soon.
 His wife, Sally, helps with the admin and accounts.
 The sons Bruin and Max, along with wives Atessa and Andrea, are the brains and inspiration for the brewery (sister, Amber, resisted the call of the farm and is a successful jewellery designer).

 Well, Teddy is the wise father who said to them, “go off and have careers, learn new things and bring the world back to the farm”.